UKHomeOffice/platform_email_service/README.md

 Getting started

+If you need a development mail server I suggest [Fake SMTP](https://nilhcem.github.io/FakeSMTP/) no setup, just follow the instructions.

-Edit `config/smtp.json` to point to your smtp server Edit `config/template.json` to point to your template path
+Edit `config/smtp.json` to point to your smtp server (if using FakeSMTP bind this to port 8082 and set that as your port in this file)
+Edit `config/template.json` to point to your template path

 `$ npm install`

 `$ node app.js`

 ## Template API End points
 These will be deprecated in the future